KDE/documentation-develop-kde-org/content/docs/getting-started/kirigami/advanced-connect_models/index.md

 ## Preparing the Class

-In this tutorial, we will create a class that contains a QMap, where a QString is used as a key and QStringList objects is used as a value.
-The frontend will be able to read and display the keys and values, and as if it was a one-dimensional array similar to the ListModel component.
+In this tutorial, we will create a class that contains a QMap, where a QString is used as a key and QStringList objects are used as values.
+The frontend will be able to read and display the keys and values and be simple to use just like a one-dimensional array.
+It should look similar to a QML ListModel.

 To do this, we need to declare a class that inherits from [QAbstractListModel](docs:qtcore;qabstractlistmodel.html).
 Let's also add in